 The COMS® One therapy system incorporates the technologies for optical and magnetic stimulation.
 The optical stimulation component of the COMS® One Therapy System is designed to emit light by two types of LEDs in the wavelength of 660 nm (red) and 830 nm (near infrared) range of the electromagnetic spectra.
 The magnetic stimulation component is generated by a coil emitting pulse modulated magnetic fields in the extremely low frequency (ELF) range of the electromagnetic spectra.

-Piomic is conducting clinical research to investigate the safety and efficacy of combined optical and magnetic stimulation in chronic foot and leg ulcers.
+Piomic is conducting clinical research to investigate the safety and efficacy of concurrent optical and magnetic stimulation in chronic foot and leg ulcers.
 Ongoing clinical investigations include a multicentric clinical trial in Switzerland in the outpatient setting.
 Future clinical trials in the US will focus on the application in diabetic foot ulcers.Further information on our clinical trial